-I love a good cheese burger recipe as much as the next guy so when I was developing this burger I wanted to go over the top.
+I love a good cheese burger as much as the next guy so when I was developing this particular burger recipe I wanted to go over the top.

 Shredded cheese blended in the meat, a cheesy center filling that oozes out as you bite into it and a smooth creamy cheese and mushroom sauce recipe for topping.